IOSH is supporting a Europe-wide campaign to highlight the importance of managing dangerous substances at work to help prevent ill health.

 Visit the No Time to Lose website

 Work-related cancer claims 742,000 lives a year worldwide.
-We’re campaigning to explain the causes of occupational cancer and help businesses take action.
+Our free resources are helping businesses take action and tackle the leading causes of occupational cancer.